WuerthPhoenix/tornado/doc/how-to/92-HowTo-Simulate-Events.md

 ## <a id="tornado-howto-simulate-step1"></a> Step #1:  Prerequisites

 We assume here that you are using a shell environment rather than the Tornado GUI.
-If you have not already installed Tornado on NetEye 4, do so now (the minimum Tornado version is 0.10.0):
+If Tornado is not already installed, you can install it as follows (the minimum Tornado version is 0.10.0):
 ```
 # yum install tornado --enablerepo=neteye-extras
 ```